SomeKittens/somekittens.github.io/_posts/2016-06-07-bypassing-two-factor-auth-in-protractor.md

 Additional security comes at a cost and part of this cost is paid in the complexity of testing - now that we've added an external provider, we no longer control the entire process.
 End to End (e2e) testing can still work with OAuth, though this means we need to add our passwords everywhere.
 Hopefully you're not checking them in to git but you'll need to enter it somewhere if you want the test to be completely automated.
 Once two-factor auth enters the picture, the test cannot both go through the OAuth login flow _and_ be fully automated.

 In this tutorial, I'll walk through the process of writing testable Angular code that allows fully-automated tests to bypass the OAuth login flow.
-We'll be using [Protractor](angular.github.io/protractor/#/) the de facto Angular e2e tool.
+We'll be using [Protractor](angular.github.io/protractor/#/), the de facto Angular e2e tool.

-On to the code!
+### On to the code!

-The first thing we need to do is write testable code.
+The first order of business is to write testable code.
 We need a service that will handle the login process for us.
 This service returns a promise that resolves into our user data:

 ```javascript